amanjpro/sbt-deploy-plugin/README.md

    directory as accustomed by AdGear, defaults to `false`.
 - `jarName` expects `java.lang.String`, and sets the prefix of the produced jar name.
 Defaults to `ARTIFACT_ID-VERSION`.
-- `distributionProjectName` expects a `java.lang.String`, and defaults to the name of the project that enables this plugin.
-This is used to customize the name of the final tarball.
+- `distributedProjectName` expects a `java.lang.String`, and defaults to the name of the project that enables this plugin.
+This is used to customize the name of directory that the project tarball extracts to.
 - `assemblyClassifier` extects a `java.lang.String`, and defaults to `jar-with-dependencies`.
 This is used to customize the name of the fat jars.